ARPIT73881/Learning-React/README.md

 ## 🫡 Credits

-This portfolio was inspired by the work of [Anurag Singh](https://github.com/https://github.com/anuragsinghbam).
+This respository was inspired by the work of [Anurag Singh Procodrr](https://github.com/procodrr).
 Their creativity and innovation motivated me to build my own version.